arfoll/service.madeo.rs232server/README.md

 # KODI/XBMC service addon that allows rs232server to control from within XBMC/KODI in a semi automated matter

-rs232server is a service addon and requires XBMC 11.x 'Eden'.
-Note this is only tested on x86-64 KODI 15.x on Linux.  rs232server must be running before XBMC starts with addon.
+rs232server is a service addon and requires XBMC 19.x 'Matrix'.
+Note this is only tested on x86-64 KODI 19.x on Linux. rs232server must be running before XBMC starts with addon.

 INSTALL
 -------